Gold Gilded 8.75" Tibetan Avalokiteshvara Sculpture, Crystal Body, Semi-Precious Stones, 24K Gold Finish - Gallery

 Shipping Weight: approx. 2500 grams

-At the request of the buyer we can embellish the statue’s Bodhisattva crown and earrings with turquoise and red coral stones.
-Please be sure to request it before shipping and we can include the service at no additional cost.
+At the request of the buyer we can further embellish the Bodhisattva crown and earrings with turquoise and red coral stones.
+Please be sure to request it before shipping, and we will include the service at no additional cost.
+Tibetan Buddhists believe meditation on the color red can transmute attachment into the wisdom of discernment — the statue will wear the adornments well and inspire all who see it.

-Symbolism of Tibetan Avalokiteshvara Sculpture
+Symbolism of Tibetan Avalokiteshvara Statue

 You may also like…